click-llc/click-integration-php/README.md

 ```

 #### Merchant Api methods
-Note : All of the merchant api methods return the CLICK-MERCHANT-API response
+Note : All of the merchant api methods return the CLICK-MERCHANT-API response as array-like

 Create invoice
 ```php
 $model->create_invoice([